-- Trees; ORACLE: B-tree,

-- B-tree: nodes contain only the information for searching for a value,

-- high degree, height of the tree is small.
+- Trees; ORACLE: B-tree, - B-tree: nodes contain only the information for searching for a value, - · high degree, height of the tree is small.

-- searching by comparing keys: logarithmic effort. - fast access (logarithmic) versus higher effort for reorganization (→ algorithm theory), - multiple indexes on a table possible (over different attribute sets), - having many indexes on a table table may lead to poor performance for insertions, modifications, and deletions, - logically and physically independent from the data of the corresponding table, - no effect on the formulation of SQL statements,
+- searching by comparing keys: logarithmic effort. - fast access (logarithmic) versus higher effort for reorganization (→ algorithm theory), - multiple indexes on a table possible (over different attribute sets), - having many indexes on a table table may lead to poor performance for insertions, modifications, and deletions, - logically and physically independent from the data of the corresponding table,